AlexJReid/blog/content/posts/dynamodb-complex-queries/index.md

 It is expected that this simple design will perform well, support lots of traffic and be very economical to run **if the number of comments posted is hundreds per day.**

 The reason for this caveat is we are doing a lot of duplication here.
-Every comment is written `32` times.
 There will come a point where the number of duplicates ceases to remain feasible if the _possible values_ as set cardinality increases.

 ```python
 2 ** 5 = 32